chrisjackson-pellicle/hybpiper-nf/README.md

 - Added a `conda` and `conda_slurm` profile.
 This allows the pipeline to be run using conda packages rather than the Singularity container.
 The corresponding conda enviroment is created in the nextflow `work` directory.
 - Updated the `hybpiper.nf` script to support all native HybPiper 2 parameters.
 - Added a script version number; view by using the flag `--version`.
 - Split the main HybPiper `assemble` pipeline, and the HybPiper commands `check_targetfile` and the `fix_targetfile`; these are now separate entry points to the `hybpiper.nf` script, accessible by using the parameter `-entry`, e.g. `-entry assemble`.
+- Added separate help docs for each entry point, e.g. `-entry assemble --help`.

 *28 November 2022*